-Although there’s literally millions of things you can promote as an affiliate on Amazon and/or create to put on it’s marketplace, not everything is guaranteed to sell well, but in this article I’d like to help you filter out the bad possibilities and maximize the chances of making good money.
+While there’s literally millions of things you can promote as an affiliate on Amazon, not everything is guaranteed to sell well.
+But in this article, I’ll help you choose what’ll sell well.

 1) Actually be an approved affiliate for them (register with Amazon associates).